Five years from now we’re just going to ask Siri, Alexa, and company to do it. All.

 Siri replied “the traffic to home is light, so I’m estimating 4hrs and 29 minutes via I-84 west.“ No touching the phone, no launching the map application, no need to even look at the phone.
 I asked, it answered.

-Unfortunately, this will push nicely designed, logo emblazoned apps out of sight, behind Siri, Alexa, and Google Assistant.
+This will push nicely designed, logo emblazoned apps out of sight, behind Siri, Alexa, and Google Assistant.
+Data ownership and security issues this presents will be quickly resolved.

 We might still use the app itself when privacy is required* but otherwise, why open an app when you can just ask?
 Apple, Amazon, and Google know this and are battling fiercely to be the foundation for this future.